Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 ### `integration-event-listener`

-Subscribes to integration events of interest from other domains, extracts the content from the [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf) encoded messages.
+Subscribes to integration events of interest from the market participant domain, extracts the content from the [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf) encoded messages.
 The purpose is the protobuf decoding, which happens to be much simpler to do in .NET rather than in python.

 ### `job-manager`